October 12th, 2014: The Menaechmi, by Plautus

 A tangle of trickery drives the action in this city comedy, written for the Children of the King’s Revels.
 Sexual politics collidewith pecuniary matters as the Widow Taffeta, the disguised Constantia, and the ruined country girl Frances search forworthy husbands amid a herd of fools and philanderers.

-March 22nd, 2015: A Bold Stroke for a Wife, by Susana Centlivre
+March 22nd, 2015: A Bold Stroke for a Wife, by Susannah Centlivre

 Anne Lovely has four guardians, and if Colonel Fainwell wants to marry her, he’ll have to impress them all.
 Through a series of disguises and deceptions, Fainwell orchestrates a comic whirlwind of identity theft in this satirical send-up of courtship, religion, and politics, penned by an early-18th century female playwright.

-May 3rd, 2015: The Tragical Reign of Selimus, Sometime Empreror of the Turks, by Robert Greene and Thomas Lodge
+May 3rd, 2015: The Tragical Reign of Selimus, Sometime Emperor of the Turks, by Robert Greene and Thomas Lodge

 Actors' Renaissance Season